7 Ways to Grow Your Business with Content Marketing

-Content within emails are not available in a public platform and it has a feel of exclusivity to it.
+Content within emails is not available on a public platform and it has a feel of exclusivity to it.
 Subscribers regard it as premium content.

-Email newsletters also have 1:1 communication impact because most of the personal communication happens on emails including friends and family.
+Email newsletters also have a 1:1 communication impact because most personal communication happens via emails including with friends and family.

 Engaging people on emails over time is also great for conversions.
-For sales emails, offers, and product launch sequences, email marketing out-performs any other marketing channel.
-Social media can spread the awareness, but email marketing brings in the conversions and the revenue.
+For sales emails, offers, and product launch sequences, email marketing outperforms any other marketing channel.
+Social media can spread awareness, but email marketing brings in conversions and revenue.

 Writing blog posts takes a lot of effort.
 There is editing and reviewing involved in it.
 Videos cannot be made without proper lighting and cannot be published without editing.